Making Life With Braces Easy for Bethel Park patients

 You can still eat things like ice cream, brownies, cookies, cake, French fries, burger, hot dogs, and pizza (just avoid the crust), no problem.

 Below is a list of foods to avoid and foods you can eat.
-If you are careful and practice good oral hygiene, you’ll achieve a great smile in the amount of time Dr. Cartwright has estimated.
+If you are careful and practice good oral hygiene, you’ll achieve a great smile in the amount of time Dr. Cartwright or Dr. Palmer has estimated.

 Foods to Avoid: